akamai/terraform-provider-akamai/docs/resources/dns_record.md

 }
 ```

-## Argument Reference
+## Argument reference

-The following arguments are necessary for all record types:
+This resource supports these arguments:

-* `name` - (Required) The name of the record.
-The name is an owner name, that is, the name of the node to which this resource record pertains.
+* `name` - (Required) The DNS record name.
+This is the node this DNS record is associated with.
+Also known as an owner name.
-* `zone` - (Required) Domain zone, encapsulating any nested subdomains.
+* `zone` - (Required) The domain zone, including any nested subdomains.
 * `recordType` - (Required) The DNS record type.
-* `ttl` - (Required,Boolean) The TTL is a 32-bit signed integer that specifies the time interval that the resource record may be cached before the source of the information should be consulted again.
-A value of zero means that the RR can only be used for the transaction in progress, and should not be cached.
-Zero values can also be used for extremely volatile data.
+* `ttl` - (Required, Boolean) The time to live.
+This is a 32-bit signed integer for the time the resource record is cached. <br /> A value of `0` means that the resource record is not cached.
+It's only used for the transaction in progress and may be useful for extremely volatile data.

-## Required Fields Per Record Type
+## Required fields per record type

-In addition to the fields listed in the prior section, type specific fields define the data makeup of each Record's data.
-This section identfies required fields per type.
+This section lists required arguments by record type.
+These are needed in addition to the ones listed in the argument reference above.

-### A Record
+### A record

-The following field is required:
+An A record requires this argument:

 * target - One or more IPv4 addresses, for example, 1.2.3.4.

-### AAAA Record
+### AAAA record

-The following field is required:
+An AAAA record requires this argument:

 * target - One or more IPv6 addresses, for example, 2001:0db8::ff00:0042:8329.

-### AFSDB Record
+### AFSDB record

-The following fields are required:
+An A record requires these arguments:

 * target - The domain name of the host having a server for the cell named by the owner name of the resource record.
 * subtype- An integer between 0 and 65535, indicating the type of service provided by the host.